Ficus trichopoda

 Distribution & Ecology

-This is a protected Tree in the South Africa that occurrs near water – including coastal and forest swamp forests as well as high rainfall areas like riverine forests.
+This is a protected Tree in the South Africa that occurs near water – including coastal and forest swamp forests as well as high rainfall areas like riverine forests.
 Clumps of trees may develop.
-These trees are located in KwaZulu-Natal North Coast (from about Ballito northwards), and are mainly coastal in Mozambique, Zambia, Malawi, to East central Africa.
+These trees are located in the KwaZulu-Natal North Coast (from about Ballito – 29,5 degrees S -northwards), and are mainly coastal in Mozambique, Zambia, Malawi, to East central Africa.
 They also occur in the Ivory Coast in West Africa and in Madagascar.
-Swamp Figs are eaten by birds e.g., the Natal thrush, and by monkeys.
-There is a good specimen, with a prehistoric appearance, in the Durban Botanical Gardens.
-This is the oldest botanical garden in Africa and their trees are very impressive.
+Swamp Figs are eaten by birds e.g., the Natal Olive Thrush (Turdus olivaceus pondoensis) and by monkeys.
+There is a good specimen of this tree, with its prehistoric appearance, in the Durban Botanical Gardens.
+This is the oldest botanical garden in Africa, and their trees are very impressive.
 The gardens were initially established in 1849 before being relocated to the present site.

 Ethnobotany